NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 </p>
 <p align="center">
   <em>Figure 1.
 Architecture of FastPitch (<a href=”https://arxiv.org/abs/2006.06873”>source</a>).
 The model is composed of a bidirectional Transformer backbone (also known as a Transformer encoder), a pitch predictor, and a duration predictor.
 After passing through the first *N* Transformer blocks, encoding, the signal is augmented with pitch information and discretely upsampled.
 Then it goes through another set of *N* Transformer blocks, with the goal of
-smoothing out the upsampled signal, and constructing a mel-spectrogram.
+smoothing out the upsampled signal and constructing a mel-spectrogram.
   </em>
 </p>

 ### Default configuration

-The FastPitch model supports multi-GPU and mixed precision training with dynamic loss scaling (see Apex code [here](https://github.com/NVIDIA/apex/blob/master/apex/fp16_utils/loss_scaler.py)), as well as mixed precision inference.
+The FastPitch model supports multi-GPU and mixed precision training with dynamic loss scaling (refer to Apex code [here](https://github.com/NVIDIA/apex/blob/master/apex/fp16_utils/loss_scaler.py)), as well as mixed precision inference.